flenniken/statictea/docs/md/functions.md

 generated.
 The conditions must be integers.
 The return values can be any type.

+If the pairs argument is a literal list, only the matching case is executed and the other ones are skipped.

 ~~~javascript
 case = case(condition: int, pairs: list, default: optional any) any
 ~~~